Last Updated on: 27th September 2023, 09:27 am

 Hermit crabs crawl forward and backward instead of scuttling sideways.
-They also molt and renew multiple times throughout their 40-year lifespan, needing a new and bigger shell each time they molt.
+They also molt and renew multiple times throughout their 40-year lifespan, needing a new and larger shell each time they molt.

 The hermit crab ticks those boxes if you’re looking for an unusual pet to intrigue and captivate you.
-For those who have space in their apartment for a 20-liter tank, the hermit crab is ideal for a small home.
+For those with space in their apartment for a 20-liter tank, the hermit crab is ideal for a small home.

 Fish are peaceful pets, and their serenity is transmitted to us as we watch them, leaving us calm and relaxed.
 Perhaps that’s why so many people love to keep fish as pets.

-If you’re new to fish ownership, the Cory catfish is an ideal choice.
-This is because its care requirements are VERY minimal, so it would be very hard to accidentally harm this fish.
+The Cory catfish is ideal if you’re new to fish ownership.
+Because its care requirements are minimal, it would be hard to harm this fish.

-Cory catfish are quite small, with somewhat translucent bodies – their tails almost blend into the water as they glide past.
+Cory catfish are pretty small, with somewhat translucent bodies – their tails almost blend into the water as they glide past.
 Many Cory catfish also have beautiful spotted patterns on their bodies.